Simuleos-lab/TaraKernel.jl/notes/disscusions/_STABLE/T20251123-LiteTapes.notes.md

 # **META AS TARASON SYSTEM SEGMENTS**

-* TaraSON can express “facts about issues,” including Tape-level definitions.
+* TaraSON can express Tape-level definitions.
 * Meta files can be represented as **reserved TaraSON jsonl segments**.
 * Meta is implemented as a system-level segment (`tape.meta.jsonl`).
 * Meta segment is treated as **segment 0** of a Tape.
 * System namespace types are reserved:
   * `LiteTape.Meta`
   * `LiteTape.Segment`
   * `LiteTape.UserMeta`